Colorado can be No Kill today. Why isn’t it?

 9,119 cats and dogs died in the system in 2021

-Of the 9,119 animals dying in our system, we would estimate around half are healthy and treatable and should be saved.
+Of the 9,119 animals dying in our system, we would estimate around half are healthy and treatable and should have been saved.
 We will round to a whole number to illustrate the actual gap we need to fill locally.

 Looking at this with simple math.
 Here are some rough numbers: